 Control Break Statements in ABAP Loop

-If you want to break the normal flow of an ABAP loop, then you need Control Break Statements in ABAP Loop.
-ABAP provide three loop control statements i.e. CONTINUE, CHECK, EXIT.
+If you want to break the normal flow of an ABAP loop, you need control break statements in the ABAP loop.
+ABAP provide three-loop control statements, i.e. CONTINUE, CHECK, EXIT.

 This statement will pass the current loop unconditionally.
-It needs IF statements to apply condition.
-As soon this statement is read by the compiler, it skips the current loop and goes to next iteration, this will be clearer with an example.
+It needs IF statements to apply conditions.
+As soon as the compiler reads this statement, it skips the current loop and goes to the next iteration.
+This will be clearer with an example.

 This statement will pass the current loop conditionally.
-If the CHECK condition is true then it executes the rest of the statements otherwise it skips the current loop and goes to next iteration, this will be clearer with an example.
+If the CHECK condition is true, then it executes the rest of the statements.
+Otherwise, it skips the current loop and goes to the next iteration.
+This will be clearer with an example.

-This statement will end all the iterations as soon this statement is read by the compiler.
-It also needs IF statements to apply condition.
-After EXIT statement the program control goes to the statement just after the LOOP statements.
+This statement will end all the iterations as soon as the compiler reads this statement.
+It also needs IF statements to apply conditions.
+After the EXIT statement, the program control goes to the statement just after the LOOP statements.

-ABAP provides keywords that can be used to run some codes again and again on the basis of a condition called ABAP Loop.
-Let see them one by one.
+ABAP provides keywords that can be used to run some codes again and again based on a condition called ABAP Loop.
+Let’s see them one by one.

 Do-END DO Statements

-These are called unconditional loop because we don’t provide any condition for loop but provide fixed number of times for the loop to run.
-If you want to execute certain codes for fixed number of times, then this is the best loop to use.
+These are called unconditional loops because we don’t provide any condition for the loop but provide a fixed number of times for the loop to run.
+If you want to execute certain codes a fixed number of times, this is the best loop to use.

 WHILE-END WHILE Statements

-These are called conditional loop because we provide condition for loop to run.
-Loop runs and execute the codes till the condition is true.
+These are called conditional loops because we provide a condition for the loop to run.
+Loop runs and executes the codes till the condition is true.

-In below figure, we can see the difference between Do and While loop statements.
+In the figure below, we can see the difference between Do and While loop statements.

 FOR LOOP Statements

 Nested means using one loop under another loop.
-It will be clearer with example.
+It will be clearer with an example.